aspose-words/Aspose.Words-API-References/english/net/aspose.words.webextensions/webextensionbinding/_index.md

 ---
 title: Class WebExtensionBinding
 second_title: Aspose.Words for .NET API Reference
-description: Specifies a binding relationship between a web extension and the data in the document.
+description: Specifies a binding relationship between a web extension and the data in the document in C#
 type: docs
 weight: 6510
 url: /net/aspose.words.webextensions/webextensionbinding/